 Hepatitis B - sexual health contacts

 Hepatitis is inflammation of the liver.
 Hepatitis can be caused by alcohol, some drugs and chemicals, and by infection.
-Hepatitis B is one form of hepatitis.
-It is caused by the Hepatitis B virus.
-Hepatitis B is one of the most serious types of hepatitis.
-Hepatitis B is one of the most common sexually transmitted infections (STIs) in the world.
+Hepatitis B is one form of hepatitis caused by the hepatitis B virus.
+It is one of the most serious types of hepatitis and one of the most common sexually transmissible infections (STIs) in the world.

 Most children and up to half of the adults with hepatitis B have no symptoms at the time they are first infected.
-They do not get sick and they do not develop the yellow colour (jaundice) associated with liver disease.
-Others do get sick and some are very unwell and may need to be admitted to hospital.
+Others do get sick and some people may become very unwell and need to be admitted to hospital.

 The early signs of infection include:

 - loss of appetite

 - skin and whites of the eyes start to look yellow (jaundice)